The Din of Machines: The Technology of Textile Production

 While textile mills purchased their machines from companies like the Whitin company in Whitin, MA, and the Saco-Lowell company in Saco, ME, and Lowell, MA, most mills did their own repairs when the machines broke down or parts wore out.
 Carpenters constructed wooden “patterns” of machine parts, which machinists then used to make the parts from cast iron or brass, using casts, lathes, and grinders.
 Fixers installed the new parts.
 This photo shows the machine shop at the American Thread Company, c.
 1950.
 From the collections of the Windham Textile and History Museum.

 In the nineteenth and early twentieth centuries, mill machines were belt-driven.
 Until the 1870s, the chief source of power was waterpower.
 Beginning in the 1870s, it was a combination of waterpower and steam produced by coal-fueled steam boilers.
-Waterpower was generated in the mills’ wheelhouses, normally located either beneath the mills or in els jutting towards the rivers.
+Waterpower was generated in the mills’ wheelhouses, normally located either beneath the mills or in ells jutting towards the rivers.
 Steam was produced in boiler rooms, also usually located near the rivers.
 From the wheelhouses and boiler rooms, the power was transferred to vertical drive shafts the connected to horizontal drive shafts on the ceilings of each production room.
 Large leather belts transferred power from the drive shafts to the machines.
-This photo shows ceiling mounted drive shafts at the American Thread Company in c.
-1950.
+This photo shows ceiling mounted drive shafts at the Cheney Silk Mills in Manchester, CT in c.
+1915.
 From the collections of the Windham Textile and History Museum.